lorelleh/AAE5303_Group/Group_INFO_WMZ.md

 **我們組 (WMZ)**

 ## Why This Name?
-The KISS principle in coding (Keep It Simple, Stupid)
+The KISS principle in coding (Keep It Simple, Stupid).

 ## Team Members